A.L. Lloyd >

 The Clutha sang The Forester on their 1996 CD On the Braes.

-Former Witch of Elswick, Fay Hield sang The Shepherd's Daughter in 2010 on her first solo CD, Looking Glass.
-Her source is Arthur Knevett's cassette Mostly Ballads.
-She commented on her then website:
+Former Witch of Elswick, Fay Hield sang The Shepherd’s Daughter in 2010 on her first solo CD, Looking Glass.
+Her source is Arthur Knevett’s cassette Mostly Ballads.
+She noted:

 One of my favourite singers of all time, this tape was given to me by a friend 10 years ago and I have cherished it since.
 Hard to get a copy of, but well worth it if you can.